dannyhope/uxbrighton/_posts/2014-08-12-big-data-event.md

 homepage: true
 ---

 The UX Brighton event for August will be looking at the challenges of designing for big data.
-Speaker lineup and venue will be announced soon.
+Speakers and tickets will be announced in early July.